yesdavid/mapping_CET_in_archaeology/3_output/README.md

 1. _Supplementary_Fig_S3_TOPIC_keyword_occ_per_year.png_: Relative appearance of keywords related to thesaurified topics treated in the whole corpus per year.
 The y-axis is scaled dynamically for each subplot.
 A comparison of trends can only be done within categories but not between categories.
 1. _Supplementary_Fig_S4_article_references_network_node_df_articles_per_timeframe_plot.png_: Bibliographic coupling network split into each of the five separate time bins.
 The clusters are coded in the same individual colours as Fig. 5 in the main text and were retrieved from the complete data set (N=629) without time binning.
 The graph was visualised using the Fruchterman-Reingold algorithm in the ggraph package (Pedersen 2021).
 1. _Supplementary_Fig_S5_density_over_time_plot.png_: Bibliographic coupling network density (ratio of existing edges to all possible edges) for each of the separate time bins.
 Here, network density is used as a proxy for the conformity/diversity within the network.
+1. _Supplementary_Fig_S6_comparison_of_thresholds_: Bibliographic coupling network with different thresholds applied to the underlying cosine similarity matrix.
+A is the same graph as Figure 5 in the main article with no threshold applied, B, C, and D have a threshold of 0.02, 0.04, and 0.08 respectively, meaning that edges below said values were deleted.
+The clusters retrieved by the Louvain algorithm are differentiated by colour.
+For B, C, and D, the article-cluster associations were taken from network A and are therefore identical.
+The graph was visualised using the Fruchterman-Reingold method in the ggraph package (Pedersen 2021).